-A majority of the members of the Committee shall not be officers or employees of the Company or of an affiliate of the Company.
+A majority of the members of the Committee shall not be executive officers, employees or control persons of the Company or of an affiliate of the Company.

 Each member of the Committee must be able to read and understand fundamental financial statements, including the Company's balance sheet, income statement, and cash flow statement.